 - Reduced functionality of the amygdala.
 This can directly affect mood and emotional regulation.

-Changes typically take a minimum of eight months to develop.
+Changes typically take a minimum of to develop.

 The potential for persisting dysfunction in memory, executive function, attention, mood, and emotional regulation does exist after bouts of longer-lasting depression.